synaption/ESPGIF/README.md

 Remember the GIFConvert folder?
 Go ahead and open it and find the python script called, `GIFConvert.py`.
 Run it.
 It'll open a file selector.
 Choose your desired GIF, and press "Open".
 It will convert the image into an Arduino-readable format and open a .txt file containing the byte array.

-Use Ctrl+A/⌘+A to select all of the text in the open file, and use Ctrl+C/⌘+C to copy it to your clipboard.
+Use Ctrl+A to select all of the text in the open file, and use Ctrl+C to copy it to your clipboard.
-Open the `GIF.h` file in the `GIFDisplay` folder, and use Ctrl+A/⌘+A to select all of the text, and then Ctrl+V/⌘+V to copy over the text.
+Open the `GIF.h` file in the `GIFDisplay` folder, and use Ctrl+A to select all of the text, and then Ctrl+V to copy over the text.
 Upload the code, and you should see the updated GIF!

 If there is an error compiling, the GIF is probably too big.
 Choose a shorter/ lower framerate GIF and repeat this process.